Written by: Ruben Drayton

 However, to me it seems that many people, insofar as they can be said to possess a life philosophy, have arrived at this philosophy not through this kind of rigorous reasoning and argumentation, but through the accumulation of life experience, almost by accident.
 I do not deny that this kind of experience is important and even essential for having a life philosophy that you can rely on.
 However, I do believe that we can greatly benefit from applying some of the methods of philosophical thinking to our own lives (though perhaps not to the same extent as in Principia Mathematica).
 As Socrates said at the trial in which he was sentenced to death for allegedly corrupting Athens’ youth: “The unexamined life is not worth living”.
 We should take care to examine our values, goals and principles to build up to our idea of who we are.
 To give another ancient Greek aphorism: “Know thyself”.

 How is this done in practice, then, and how does Kindness relate to any of this?
 Most of us value being Kind to ourselves and others to varying extents depending on the person.
 How central the concept of Kindness is to our lives inevitably affects our life philosophy, and vice versa.
-If your life philosophy puts Kindness first, your actions and interactions with others will be coloured by this fact.
+If your life philosophy puts Kindness first, your actions and interactions with others with be coloured by this fact.
 And if you are someone who constantly embraces and practices Kindness in your daily life, then it is no wonder if Kindness seeps into your life philosophy as well, being elevated as one of your life principles.
 There are many who wish that they were Kinder than they consider themselves to be, and many who are so disillusioned with the state of the world that they consider Kindness to be an ultimately useless or futile thing to include in their life philosophy.

 This is where I believe philosophy can help.
 In recent years, movements that apply philosophical thinking to problems in the world have sprung up.
 Take Effective Altruism, for example.
 It is a philosophy that advocates for the use of reason and philosophical thinking to incorporate Kindness in your life to achieve effective results.
 For example, what is the best way to use your money and time to improve the world and other people’s well-being?
 Questions such as this are ripe for philosophical analysis.
 Many have adopted similar principles of effective Kindness into their own lives.
 In doing so, they have changed what their life philosophy means to them.